0m3g4b1u3/pico-ctf/README.md

-# pico-ctf
-PicoCTF Solutions
+# PicoCTF Practice Problems

-All of these scripts assume you have downloaded the appropriate files from PicoCTF
+*All of these scripts assume you have downloaded the appropriate files from PicoCTF*